Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## Exceptions

 Icinga Web 2 wants to promote clean PHP code.
-This includes, among other things, that all Warnings generate errors.
+This includes, among other things, that all warnings generate errors.
 Errors are thrown for error handling.
 We can just try it:

 ```php
 <?php